shiwano/typhen/README.md

 ## Getting Started
 Install the module with: `npm install -g typhen`

-If typhenfile.js exists in the current directory:
+If tsconfig.json or typhenfile.js exists in the current directory:

 ```sh
 $ typhen